 Services include cultural and aesthetic value, food production, drinking water, etc.

-Broad examples of the pattern of increasing water quality degradation in drinking water sources (citations, look to Inland Waters paper)
+Broad examples of the pattern of increasing water quality degradation in drinking water sources (citations, look to Inland Waters paper) that are resulting in increased variability in day to day water quality

-Increases in eutrophication and cyanobacterial blooms are one particularly harmful water quality problem that needs to be addressed in order to continue providing water quality needs to communities at large.
+Increases in eutrophication and cyanobacterial blooms due to land use and climate change are one particularly harmful water quality problem that needs to be addressed in order to continue providing water quality needs to communities at large.

-Algal dynamics are governed by highly variable processes that exhibit both fast and slow responses to changing environmental conditions (CITATIONS).
-Baseline algal densities may fluctuate at small scales on a daily to weekly basis, but quickly ramp up to exponential growth and decay during the development or senescence of large blooms.
-While HABS are ephemeral, short-term events that are uncharacteristic of the preceding, underlying algal conditions, HABs have large economic and ecological impacts, making them critical to anticipate.
+Phytoplankton dynamics are governed by highly variable processes operating on different time scales in response to changing environmental conditions (CITATIONS).
+“Baseline” or median phytoplankton concentrations may exhibit small fluctuations on a weekly to monthly basis in response to seasonal drivers (e.g., water temperature, light availability), but quickly exhibit exponential growth on the daily scale in response to increased nutrient availability and create blooms, or large aggregations of biomass.
+Because median phytoplankton concentrations control baseline water quality and maximum phytoplankton concentrations (blooms) are ephemeral, short-term events have large economic and ecological impacts, both longer-term (weekly to monthly) and daily phytoplankton concentrations are important to anticipate.

 This paragraph should dive into HABs ecology and modeling, making the case for both daily and weekly monitoring needs as a result of multiple timescales of phytoplankton growth responses